About the Department of General and Abdominal Surgery, Hernia Surgery, Endocrine Surgery, Thoracic Surgery at Martha-Maria Hospital Munich

 - Surgical treatment of mediastinal diseases (for example, thymomas, lymphomas, germ cell tumors)

-- Surgical treatment of thoracic wall tumors
+- Surgical treatment of chest wall tumors

 - Surgical treatment of thoracic injuries (for example, hemothorax, rib fractures and their complications)